Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows: Gauges of Surface Independence, -Gradient and Flows

-In the following we omit the partial coordinates dependency $ (y^1,y^2) $ as much as possible in the notion for field quantities.
-Unless otherwise stated, field quantities and operators are always defined pointwisely for all $ (y^1,y^2) \in\U$.
+In the following, we omit the partial coordinates dependency $ (y^1,y^2) $ as much as possible in the notion for field quantities.
+Unless stated otherwise, field quantities and operators are always defined pointwise for all $ (y^1,y^2) \in\U$.

 The gauge of surface independence is important as part of assumptions which should be forced a priori if the steepest decent of an energy is of interest \wrt\ scalar fields and the surface.
 Every scalar field obeying the gauge $ \gauge{}f=0 $ can be seen as independent of surface deformations, thus it is a natural assumption for several variation principles, where the underlying surface is a degree of freedom, rather than a static background for the physical model.
-For instance, the proxy field of the metric tensor fails this gauge componentwise generally, since for $ f[\para]=g_{ij}[\para] $ holds
+For instance, the proxy field of the metric tensor generally fails this gauge componentwise, since for $ f[\para]=g_{ij}[\para] $, it holds